Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/6-Workflow-in-Trello.md

 ---
-title: "Optimizing Workflows in Trello"
+title: "6.
+Optimizing Workflows in Trello"
 ---

 # Optimizing Workflows in Trello